Skip to content

 });

-const result = await client.datasets.upload({
+const result = await client.datasets.user.upload({

 file: fs.createReadStream("./sales_data.csv"),